If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

 The Zeus has maintained a position in the top 10 this year.
 Image: Zempire

-We’ve been ranging the Tungsten tents for the last couple of years, but it’s taken a while for them to gain popularity amongst our customers.
-The Tungsten maximises interior space as it has pre-bent poles and clips that pull out the sides of the tent to make it more comfortable and livable.
+Moving up a notch from its 2020 ranking is the Marmot Tungsten.
+We’ve stocked these tents for a few years, and although they had a slow beginning, they now seem to be maintaining growing popularity amongst our customers and gaining traction in the list.
+The Tungsten maximises interior space as it has pre-bent poles and clips that pull out the tent’s sides, making it more comfortable and livable.

-These tents offer higher quality materials, design & construction, and a lighter and more compact packed size at a lesser price than many other high-end hiking tents.
+These tents offer a design and construction that uses higher quality materials, creating a durable yet lighter and smaller pack size.
+Although considered a high-end hiking tent, their price is more accessible than others in the upper range.
 With a regular Tungsten 1P tent, Tungsten 2P and Tungsten UL 1P and Tungsten UL 2P – these tents are ideal for weight conscious adventurers.

 The Tungsten tents are ideal for hikers looking for a long-term investment.